TON Crystal (TON) Trading 5.1% Lower Over Last Week

-TON Crystal (CURRENCY:TON) traded down 2.2% against the dollar during the 1-day period ending at 16:00 PM E.T. on January 1st.
-During the last week, TON Crystal has traded 5.1% lower against the dollar.
-TON Crystal has a total market cap of $274.49 million and $3.91 million worth of TON Crystal was traded on exchanges in the last 24 hours.
-One TON Crystal coin can now be purchased for $0.37 or 0.00000551 BTC on popular cryptocurrency exchanges.
+TON Crystal (CURRENCY:TON) traded down 2.2% against the U.S. dollar during the one day period ending at 21:00 PM E.T. on January 5th.
+TON Crystal has a market cap of $274.49 million and $3.91 million worth of TON Crystal was traded on exchanges in the last 24 hours.
+In the last week, TON Crystal has traded 5.1% lower against the U.S. dollar.
+One TON Crystal coin can now be bought for about $0.37 or 0.00000551 BTC on exchanges.

 - KnoxFS (KFX) traded down 8.6% against the dollar and now trades at $15.07 or 0.00049800 BTC.